Another Victim Of Serial Killer John Wayne Gacy Identified: Francis Wayne Alexander, Of North Carolina

 In 2017, the sheriff’s office identified 16-year-old James Byron Haakenson, a runaway from Minnesota, as another Gacy victim.

-Five other victims remain unidentified, and Dart said his office is committed to continuing its work to find out who they were.MORE NEWS: Increased Security At Burlington Central High School After Snapchat Threat
+Five other victims remain unidentified, and Dart said his office is committed to continuing its work to find out who they were.MORE NEWS: 16-Year-Old Boy Shot On Porch In West Garfield Park

 “We are going to continue pressing ahead with that.
 We’re going to utilize all these different tools that we have utilized on this,” he said.